California National Guard To Defy Donald Trump’s Orders And Allow Transgender Troops

 — PinkNews (@PinkNews) April 14, 2019

-Beevers went on to say that anyone “who is willing and able to serve state [and] nation should have the opportunity to serve.
-It’s unconscionable in my mind that we would fundamentally discriminate against a certain class of people based on their gender identity.”
+Beevers went on to say that anyone “who is willing and able to serve state [and] nation should have the opportunity to serve.”

+“It’s unconscionable in my mind that we would fundamentally discriminate against a certain class of people based on their gender identity.”

-The Pentagon stated on Friday that the new policy does not block transgender individuals from service, but they must meet the standards of the sex they were assigned at birth.
-Advocates and human rights groups state that even wording that way, this policy is focused on banning the presence of trans people in the military.
+On Friday, the Pentagon stated that the new policy does not block transgender individuals from service, but they must meet the standards of the sex they were assigned at birth.
+Advocates and human rights groups state that with the current phrasing, this policy is focused on banning the presence of trans people in the military.

 With the implementation of this policy by the Trump administration, many feel as if it will bring back the “don’t ask, don’t tell” way of doing things.
-If transgender individuals want to join the military, they will need to speak against their truth when enlisting.
+If transgender individuals want to join the military, they will need to refrain from openly revealing their identity when enlisting.

 This was a particularly bad week for US politics as the #TransMilitaryBan was enacted re-instating a "Don't Ask, Don't Tell" style ban on transgender military service.
 Trans troops will now need to lie as a condition of service or be fired. pic.twitter.com/Kp8gX3WiR4